Heather Verry - Chief Executive

 Liz’s diabetes knowledge and skills are an asset to her role at Diabetes NZ.

-Marsha Mackie - Project Coordinator
+Marsha Mackie - Youth and Project Manager

 Marsha recently joined Diabetes NZ on a short term contract to manage the production of Diabetes New Zealand’s cookbook.